-This article is excerpted from Sams Teach Yourself Android Application Development in 24 Hours, reprinted with permission of Sams Publishing.
+This article is excerpted from Sams Teach Yourself Android Application Development in 24 Hours (Amazon price at press time: $32.39), reprinted with permission of Sams Publishing.
 Coyright Lauren Darcey and Shane Conder, all rights reserved.

 Every platform technology uses different terminology to describe its application components.
 The three most important classes on the Android platform are Context, Activity and Intent.
 While there are other, more advanced, components developers can implement, these three components form the building blocks for each and every Android application.
 In this article, we focus on understanding how Android applications are put together.
 We also take a look at some handy utility classes that can help developers debug applications.